StudioEtrange/go-basher/README.md

 		}, []string{
 			"bash/main.bash",
 		},
+		"main"
 		Asset,
+		RestoreAsset,
 		true,
 	)
 ```

 ## Batteries included, but replaceable

 Did you already hear that term?
 Sometimes Bash binary is missing, for example when using alpine linux or busybox.
 Or sometimes its not the correct version.
 Like OSX ships with Bash 3.x which misses a lot of usefull features.
 Or you want to make sure to avoid shellshock attack.

 For those reasons static versions of Bash binaries are included for linux and darwin.
-Statically compiled bash-4.3.30 is released on github: https://github.com/robxu9/bash-static.
+Statically compiled bash are released on github: https://github.com/robxu9/bash-static.
 These are then turned into go code, with go-bindata: bindata_linux.go and bindata_darwin.go.

-When you use the `basher.Application()` function, the built in Bash binary will be extracted into the `~/.basher/` dir.
+When you use the `basher.Application()` function, you could use `RestoreAsset` as `loaderBash` parameter so that the built in Bash binary will be extracted into the `~/.basher/` dir.

 When you use the `basher.NewContext()` function, you have to specify the path to Bash.

+## go-basher dependencies
+go-basher stores its dependencies under vendor/, which Go 1.6+ will automatically recognize and load.
+We use `govendor` to manage the vendored dependencies.

+**To install govendor do :**

+`go get -u github.com/kardianos/govendor`

+### Adding a dependency
+If you're adding a dependency, you'll need to vendor it

+**To add a dependency:**

+* Add the new package to your GOPATH:

+	`go get github.com/foo/my-dependency`

+* Add the new package to your vendor/ directory:

+	`govendor add github.com/hashicorp/my-project/package`

+### Updating a dependency
+**To update a dependency, fetch the dependency:**

+`govendor fetch github.com/foo/my-dependency`

 ## Motivation